Involves sustained activity requiring a reasonable level of fitness and endurance.

 By late morning, we disembark at the Vinh Long boat dock and begin our journey toward Ha Tien.
 Along the way, we'll make a stop in the charming town of Sa Dec.
 Here, we'll explore the historic Huynh Thuy Le Ancient House, a beautiful example of colonial architecture intertwined with local heritage.
 Next, we'll wander through the vibrant Sa Dec Market, where colourful produce, local crafts, and bustling street life offer an authentic snapshot of everyday life in southern Vietnam.

 In the afternoon, we continue the drive toward Ha Tien, a coastal town rich in history and cultural landmarks.
-Upon arrival, we'll visit Mac Cuu Temple, dedicated to a local hero, before settling in at your hotel for the night.
+Upon arrival, we'll visit Mac Cuu Temple, dedicated to a local hero, before settling in at our hotel for the night.

 The drive to Ha Tien takes approximately six hours, but we'll make frequent stops along the way to stretch and take photos.
 By the time we arrive, you'll have experienced a rich cross-section of Delta life - from bustling local markets to tranquil canals and traditional craft villages- creating a memorable journey through southern Vietnam.